-Vintage treasures, local designers, international brands: you'll find it all on Chapel Street, a famous Melbourne shopping strip which spans from Windsor to Prahran towards the more upscale South Yarra.
-The shopping strip may have changed a lot over the years, but these days it's seen a resurgence of young Australian designers as well as some top-notch bars and restaurants.
+Local designers, international brands and vintage treasures: you'll find it all that and more on Chapel Street, a famous Melbourne shopping strip which spans from Windsor to Prahran towards the more upscale South Yarra.
+The street may have changed a bit over the years, but these days it's seen a resurgence of young Australian designers as well as some top-notch bars and restaurants.
 Take a stroll to find some hidden gems – you won't be disappointed.

 The best shops on Chapel Street

 Apartment need a bit of a spruce?
 Head to the peachy-hued Lounge Lovers in South Yarra, just opposite from Jam Factory.
 Lounge Lovers is a Sydney-based retailer of designer sofas, sofa beds, and dining and living room furniture.
 Their designs are fresh and the quality is top grade – think of them like a step above Ikea, but not as wallet churning as the high end stuff.

 Gorman’s bright, print-heavy wares are a signature part of the Australian fashion scene.
 Whether it’s a pair of groovy socks, slick leather jacket or flamboyant jumpsuit, Gorman brings some much needed colour to Melbourne’s all-black-everything stereotype.
 Bonus: Gorman has two stores on Chapel Street – one in South Yarra and another in Prahran.

 In 1954, Daniel Francis Murphy realised his dream of running his own liquor store.
 More than 60 years later, Dan Murphy’s reclaimed its original stomping ground in the heritage-listed Prahran Arcade building with the upmarket Dan Murphy’s Cellar.
 Returning to the brand’s original location means the retail offering is a little more cellar door than bottle-o – think rare spirits, back vintages and hard-to-find Australian and international wines, with a focus on boutique local producers.